 © The Financial Times Ltd 2017 FT and 'Financial Times' are trademarks of The Financial Times Ltd.

-NEW YORK, 25 March 2015: Today, the FT publishes the 2015 edition of the Financial Times 400 Top Financial Advisers, which recognises the top financial advisers at broker-dealers across the US.
-The FT 400 was developed in collaboration with Ignites Research, a subsidiary of the FT that provides specialised content on asset management.
+NEW YORK, March 31, 2016: Today, the FT publishes the 2016 edition of the Financial Times 400 Top Financial Advisers, which recognises the leading professionals at broker-dealers across the US The FT 400 was developed in collaboration with Ignites Research, a subsidiary of the FT that provides specialised content on asset management.
 Only half of last year’s top advisors were named again this year, the fourth annual FT 400 list.
 This turnover reflects the turbulent financial markets of 2015.

-The top advisers hail from 43 states and Washington, D.C., and represent 23 different brokerage firms, including Morgan Stanley and Merrill Lynch, which have the most advisers on the list.
-The average financial adviser in the FT 400 has 26 years of experience and manages $1.7 billion worth of assets.
-Less than three-quarters of the prior year’s FT 400 returned to this year’s list, which is a sign of how difficult the job of financial adviser has become.
+The top advisers hail from 38 states and Washington, D.C., and represent 21 different brokerage firms, including Morgan Stanley and Merrill Lynch, which have the most advisers on the list.
+The average financial adviser in the FT 400 has 26 years of experience and manages $1.6 billion worth of assets.

-This elite group embodies some of the leading trends in the investment management industry: 4 out of 5 work in teams, a growing part of the business; 70% are on LinkedIn; and two-thirds of the advisers hold advanced industry certifications such as the CFP or CIMA.
+This elite group embodies some of the leading trends in the investment management industry: 9 out of 10 work in teams, a growing part of the business; 86% are on LinkedIn, up from 70% in 2015; and 60% of the advisers hold advanced industry certifications such as the CFP or CIMA.

 The full report is available for viewing at this link.

 The Financial Times, one of the world’s leading business news organisations, is recognised internationally for its authority, integrity and accuracy.
 Providing essential news, comment, data and analysis for the global business community, the FT has a combined paid print and digital circulation of 780,000.
 Mobile is an increasingly important channel for the FT, driving almost half of total traffic.